danielyhwang/danielyhwang.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: First-Year Math PhD at <a href='https://math.gatech.edu'>Georgia Tech</a>.
+subtitle: Second-Year Math PhD at <a href='https://math.gatech.edu'>Georgia Tech</a>.
 He/Him/His.

 profile:
   align: right
-  image: May2022_Boston.jpg
+  image: May2023_Headshot.png
   image_circular: false # crops the image to make it circular
   address: >
     <p>Skiles 146A, School of Mathematics</p>
     <p>686 Cherry St NW</p>
     <p>Atlanta, GA, 30332-0160</p>

-news: false  # includes a list of news items
+news: false  # includes a list of news items, see _news
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page